Informed Design for Revit | Download Informed Design for Revit| Autodesk

 Certainty: Confirm design decisions are accurate and manufacturable to reduce project risk and prevent errors.

-Designers can customise and incorporate accurate and manufacturable building product templates into their designs, confirming the manufacturability and feasibility of their specified products.
+Designers can customize and incorporate accurate and manufacturable building product templates into their designs, confirming the manufacturability and feasibility of their specified products.

-Automate the generation and insertion of Revit Family instances based on customised templates, reducing manual effort and saving time in the design process.
+Automate the generation and insertion of Revit Family instances based on customized templates, reducing manual effort and saving time in the design process.

-Designers can prevent downstream errors by including construction products that are known to be accurate and manufacturable, minimising rework and improving overall project efficiency.
+Designers can prevent downstream errors by including construction products that are known to be accurate and manufacturable, minimizing rework and improving overall project efficiency.

-Manufacturer capabilities and limitations are enforced as you customise the product to suit your needs.
+Manufacturer capabilities and limitations are enforced as you customize the product to suit your needs.

 Browse the list of validated product variations to place instances quickly and easily.